Skin Cancer, Melanoma

 Medicines for melanoma include:

-- Immunotherapy medicines, such as interferon and interleukin-2 (IL-2).
+- Immunotherapy medicines, such as ipilimumab and interleukin-2 (IL-2).

-- Chemotherapy medicines, such as dacarbazine or temozolomide.
+- Chemotherapy medicines, such as dacarbazine and temozolomide.

 Medicines used to treat melanoma may be given as an outpatient treatment.
 But sometimes people need a short hospital stay.